usrusr/configgy/README.md

 ## About this fork:

 - primarily forked to implement exception chaining in ConfigParser (there's not much to consider about this)
-- also changed: escaping scala-y unicode escape sequences in paths and config files (this is probably a matter of taste)
+- also changed: escaping scala-y unicode escape sequences in config files that would otherwise be interpreted as escapes in parser (this is probably a matter of taste and not necessarily an improvement for everyone)

 ## Why?